-When the scheme was announced it was not open to businesses who could access loans on commercial terms.
-However, the government agreed these businesses can access the scheme if they self-certify the impact coronavirus has had on them and they have a viable borrowing proposal.
+When the scheme was announced, it was not open to businesses that could access loans on commercial terms.
+However, the government agreed these businesses can access the scheme if they self-certify that coronavirus has had an impact on them and they have a viable borrowing proposal.
 Another change to the scheme means lenders cannot ask directors for personal guarantees on any loans under £250,000.
 Businesses with loans over £250,000 will have recoveries capped at 20 percent of the outstanding CBILS facility amount.

 The changes are backdated to 23rd March 2020.

 To protect businesses during this period, commercial tenants who are unable to pay rent because of coronavirus will be protected from evictions. will mean no business will be forced out of their premises if they miss a payment in the next 3 months.

 The business rate relief for retail, leisure and hospitality businesses.

 The rate relief is eligible if your property is a: shop, restaurant, café, bar or pub, a cinema or live music venue, assembly or leisure property (sports club, gym or spa), hospitality property (hotel, guest house or self-catering accommodation).
 There will be no business rates for the 2020 to 2021 tax year to pay for those businesses.